“Hashiri” means the first of the season which is also called “Hatsumono” in Japanese.

 from our extensive wine list that boasts 120 different labels.

-He also served as a head Sushi chef at
+He then worked as a head chef at Ichi Zushi

 Head Sommelier / Masaaki Shigeno